xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2        | Fit to page                 |
 | 3        | Full page                   |

-Quality    specifies the print quality in dots-per-inch.
+Quality&nbsp;&nbsp;&nbsp;&nbsp;specifies the print quality in dots-per-inch.
 To specify both horizontal and vertical print quality, use an array of two values.

-Head\_margin    is the placement, in inches, of the running head margin from the edge of the page.
+Head\_margin&nbsp;&nbsp;&nbsp;&nbsp;is the placement, in inches, of the running head margin from the edge of the page.

-Foot\_margin    is the placement, in inches, of the running foot margin from the edge of the page.
+Foot\_margin&nbsp;&nbsp;&nbsp;&nbsp;is the placement, in inches, of the running foot margin from the edge of the page.

-Draft    corresponds to the Draft Quality checkbox in the Sheet tab and in the Chart tab of the Page Setup dialog box.
+Draft&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Draft Quality checkbox in the Sheet tab and in the Chart tab of the Page Setup dialog box.
 If FALSE or omitted, graphics are printed with the sheet.
 If TRUE, no graphics are printed.

-Notes    specifies whether to print cell notes with the sheet.
+Notes&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to print cell notes with the sheet.
 If TRUE, both the sheet and the cell notes are printed.
 If FALSE or omitted, just the sheet is printed.

 **Remarks**